-- Construction technology - Construction and design (architecture). - Scientific and mathematical application for construction - Carpentry and joinery principles and techniques.
+- Construction technology - The Construction industry - Construction and design (architecture). - How to write a brief which meets your clients' needs. - Scientific and mathematical application for construction - Carpentry and joinery principles and techniques.

-You will complete 4 units over the program.
-Unit 1: Construction technology (externally examined).
+You will complete 3 components over the program.
+Each component is worth 33%.

+Component 01: Construction technology (externally examined).